Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Contact angle hysteresis damping

-where $B'(T')$ is the real amplitude that represents the modulation of the evolution of free surface on a slow time scale.
-Because the theory focuses on the critical condition for the subharmonic Faraday instability, the ansatzes are constructed to include the subharmonic mode, consistent with the assumption introduced in \S~\ref{sec:Amplitude equation for Faraday waves}.
-Substituting~\eqref{eq:ansatz of phi1} and~\eqref{eq:ansatz of eta1} into the governing equations, we obtain a system of equations about the spatial variables $\check{\phi}'_{p1}$ and $\check{\eta}'_{p1}$, which are solved numerically by means of a spectral method \citep{viola2016mode,viola2018capillary}.
-We refer to Appendix~\ref{appen:Numerical solutions at order epsilon0} for details on the numerical method and associated convergence analysis.
-During the numerical solving process at this order, the values of $k$ must be specified in advance.
-Recalling that a traditional dispersion relation has been introduced at the same order in \S~\ref{sec:Faraday asymptotic expansion}, we adopt the results of $k$ calculated from this formulation.
+where $B'(T')$ is the complex amplitude of the oscillation of the meniscus on the slow time scale.
+It is essential to distinguish this amplitude used to describe the meniscus oscillation from the counterpart $A(T)$ of the in-plane subharmonic Faraday wave.
+Existing studies have demonstrated that the meniscus wave oscillates harmonically \citep{shao2021surface,bongarzone2022subharmonic}, a behavior also confirmed by the subsequent experiments.
+Hence, the harmonic temporal dependence is adopted in~\eqref{eq:ansatz of phi1} and~\eqref{eq:ansatz of eta1}.
+The meniscus is assumed to vary along $x'$-direction sinusoidally with $\sin \left ( k_m x' \right )$.
+During the numerical solving process at this order, the values of $k_m$ must be specified in advance.
+Recalling that a traditional dispersion relation has been introduced at the same order in \S~\ref{sec:Faraday asymptotic expansion}, we adopt the results of $k_m$ calculated from this formulation.